-Net premiums earned The portion of net premiums written during or prior to a given ceded to reinsurers and retrocessionaires during such period.
+Net premiums earned The portion of net premiums written during or prior to a given period that was actually recognized as income during such ceded to reinsurers and retrocessionaires during such period.

 Net premiums written Gross premiums written for a given period less premiums been made within a specified period.